Can you make a Final Salary Pension Transfer Claim?

-This is because of general negligence, and also because of the huge fees that a financial adviser can charge for giving final salary advice, or the big commissions they can receive from giving other pension companies business.
+This is because advisers not following the rules, and also because of the huge fees that a financial adviser can charge for giving final salary advice, or the big commissions they can receive from giving other pension companies business.

 Historically high transfer valuations (CETV) haven’t helped either, making it easier for advisers to convince pension holders that they’d get more money in retirement if they transfer, often without explaining the risks.

 Why is transferring a final salary pension bad?

 Well, that’s not necessarily true!

 For some people, in certain situations, it could be a good move.

 But these situations are quite rare, and its the job of a financial adviser to determine whether it is right for you and your circumstances – that’s why they sometimes take such big fees.

 People moving away from a Final Salary Pension are often not told that they are unable to return to the scheme, and that they may be losing some of the following valuable and often irreplaceable benefits: